saleor/saleor/docs/customization/docker.rst

 .. note::

    Our configuration uses a ``docker-compose.override.yml`` that exposes PostgreSQL, Redis and Elasticsearch ports.
-If you don't want to expose the ports you can tell Docker Compose to do not include the additional configurations (ports) in the ``docker-compose.override.yml`` file by specifying ``docker-compose.yml`` with the ``-f`` option, as in ``docker-compose -f docker-compose.yml up -d``.
+If you don't want to expose the ports you can tell Docker Compose to not include the additional configurations (ports) in the ``docker-compose.override.yml`` file by specifying ``docker-compose.yml`` with the ``-f`` option, as in ``docker-compose -f docker-compose.yml up -d``.

 Usage